Prince of Asturias Cup: Prince of Asturias Cup IV

 After three editions of the Prince of Asturias Cup, the results had not met the expectations generated in the competition.
-The intransigence of the clubs to allow the transfer of their players meant that there were few federations that could gather a complete team to participate, and when this was achieved, it could not be said that it was made up of the best players in the region.
-On the other hand, the incompetence of some federative leaders and the calendar of the competition that allowed the 1917 edition to be played on the same day as the 1917 Copa del Rey Final between Madrid FC and Arenas - something that prevented the Central Team from having the best players of Madrid and the Basques would have left them without the contribution of their champions, the Arenas Club - had caused the tournament to lose the splendor of the first two editions.
-Furthermore, the idea of forming a national team to compete with other countries received a setback because of the global war that prevented international sports contacts.
-Thus, in January 1918, the clubs proposed to the National Federation the suppression of the competition, and this proposal was accepted in favor of a second category competition, since the tight schedule (in the previous edition the contest coincided with the final phase of the Copa del Rey) and controversies of another nature prevented the participation of the best players.
+The intransigence of the clubs to allow the transfer of their players meant that few federations could gather a complete team to participate, and when this was achieved, it could not be said that it was made up of the best players in the region.
+On the other hand, the incompetence of some federative leaders and the calendar of the competition that allowed the 1917 edition to be played on the same day as the 1917 Copa del Rey final between Madrid FC and Arenas de Getxo - something that prevented the Central Team from having the best players of Madrid and the Basques would have left them without the contribution of their champions, the Arenas Club - had caused the tournament to lose the splendor of the first two editions.
+Furthermore, the idea of forming a national team to compete with other countries received a setback because of the First World War.
+Thus, in January 1918, the clubs proposed to the National Federation the suppression of the competition, and this proposal was accepted in favour of a second category competition, since the tight schedule (in the previous edition the contest coincided with the final phase of the Copa del Rey) and controversies of another nature prevented the participation of the best players.
 Therefore, the edition that was held in Madrid between 20 and 23 January of that same year, was going to be the last in the first stage of this competition, and only the central team and the Cantabrian team participated, as they were the only ones that could put together a team with which to compete.

 The Castilian team won the first leg 3–2 with goals from Sansinenea, Gomar and Feliciano Rey, while the away goals were scored by the Villaverde brothers, Senén and Fernando, with the former netting one more in the second leg in yet another loss as Centro won 3–1 thanks to a brace from Ramón Olalquiaga, who had not played the first leg.
 Both games were dominated by the Centro side, with special mention to Cárcer, Machim, Gomar, who trotted a lot, and De Miguel and Sansinenea, who, although obsessed with doing everything by themselves, played brilliantly.
 The 6–3 aggregate win meant Centro was proclaimed champions again, thus becoming the last winners of the competition's first stage as well as the first team to win the cup twice, doing so in consecutive editions, although the 1918 games sparked little interest in the fans.